hirotsugu-tagami/hirotsugu-tagami.github.io/_pages/en-us/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD student / Research Assistant | the University of Tokyo
+subtitle: PhD student / Research Assistant | <a href="https://www.u-tokyo.ac.jp/en/index.html">the University of Tokyo</a>

 profile:
   align: right